mattermost/docs/source/preferences/manage-advanced-options.rst

 Deactivate account
 ------------------

-You can deactivate your account if you access Mattermost using an email address and password, and when your system admin has :ref:`enabled your ability to do so <configure/experimental-configuration-settings:exp enableaccountdeactivation>`.
+You can deactivate your account if you access Mattermost using an email address and password, and when your system admin has :ref:`enabled your ability to do so <configure/experimental-configuration-settings:enable account deactivation>`.
 Deactivating your account removes your ability to access Mattermost, and disables all email and mobile notifications.

 .. important::